vis-kid/octopress_drafts_previewer/source/_posts/2016-03-03-Visial-Design-101.markdown

 ## Balance

-More often that not, you want all elements, or at least the most emphasised ones on a page to have optical equilibrium.
+More often that not, you want all elements, or at least the most emphasized ones on a page to have optical equilibrium.
 Avoid having elements that look heavier than the rest!
 Balance is all about keeping visual weight in check.
 We like to look at things that are balanced around a vertical axis—a Rohrschach test image basically.
 Nothing wrong with that.
 This is a safe pattern to follow—very formal and ordered.
 If you can break that balance masterfully though, create a bit of a tension or surprise, maybe to highlight some part, your design might appear more dynamic and interesting.

 {% img /images/Design_101/Visual_Design/Balance/blockhead-balance-01.png %}